cnorling/norling.io/content/post/latex-resume/index.md

 I am very picky about resume formatting.
 If things aren't perfectly aligned, it bothers me on a spiritual level.
 Before LaTeX, my solution for writing my resume was to make a table in Google Docs, organize the content into columns, and set the table line width to 0 so it would be transparent.
 This setup worked for quite some time, but it had drawbacks.

-- changing the column width for one cell had implications for other cells
+- Changing the column width for one cell had implications for other cells
-- the witdth of each cell was independent from other similar cells.
+- The witdth of each cell was independent from other similar cells.
 This led to inconsistent spacing on the headers and sections
-- content would shift between when the table was set to 1 or 0 line width
+- Content would shift between when the table was set to 1 or 0 line width
-- a lot of cells had to be merged together
+- A lot of cells had to be merged together
-- content had to be manually shuffled around for appropriate page balancing
+- Content had to be manually shuffled around for appropriate page balancing

 ![My old resume with the table cell outline set to 1pt and 0pt width](old-resume.png)